-from those of the larger firm - which may own different businesses and platforms.
-In fact, the longstanding issue with platforms is the implementation of governance policies on the platform that benefit the firm but harm actors on the exchange.98
+obligation of platforms is to keep third parties from gaining access to user data, platforms and platform owners are then justified in exploiting consumer data so long as third parties are not given access.
+Importantly, scholars then frame information collected on the platform as being shared with the firm in general.
+However, a platform's goals, purposes, and context often diverge from those of the larger firm - which may own different businesses and platforms.
+In fact, the longstanding issue with platforms is the implementation of governance policies on the platform that benefit the firm but harm actors on the exchange.

-And these problems interact: Gal and Rubinfeld argue (incorrectly) that platforms, if priced as low or free, need to be bundled with another exchange in order to understand the market of a platform.99 For example, social networks or search can only be understood as bundled with a company's ad network.
+And these problems interact: Gal and Rubinfeld argue (incorrectly) that platforms, if priced as low or free, need to be bundled with another exchange in order to understand the market of a platform.
+For example, social networks or search can only be understood as bundled with a company's ad network.
 This would be similar to a car dealer providing free or low-cost cars, but who is also in the more lucrative car repair business.
 Slowly, as the manufacturer gains market power, the cars are of lower quality with the requirement that most if not all the cars must be repaired through the sister repair business owned by the same company.
-According to Gal and Rubinfeld's argument,100 which is not unique,101 the automobile company is really just a repair business since that is where all the profits are made.
+According to Gal and Rubinfeld's argument, which is not unique, the automobile company is really just a repair business since that is where all the profits are made.
 To make it similar to the situation online, the fact that the automobile company owns the repair shops would have to be hidden from the consumers.